Painting on Location

 The medium I'm going to use is acrylics.
 I've never used w/c on acrylic panel before but I got it laid out in an hour.

 Tomorrow I will try to lighten all the colors before adding the acrylic.
-I did catch the evening colors quickly and that's better then just a black and white drawing.
+I did catch the evening colors quickly and that's better than just a black and white drawing.
 The water colors stuck pretty good to the acrylic gesso.

 I washed down the painting with water and a sponge but maybe only half of the color came off.
 That's Ok, I decided on oil, you can make oil paint as thick and opaque as you want.
 The medium I'm using is stand oil 50%, cold pressed 20%, raw linseed oil 20%, 10% Venetian balsam.
 That will give it a tough gloss.
 Very different from the wax and mastic.